Key Takeaways

 Living with any form of OCD can take a toll on your mental health.
 Intrusive thoughts and compulsive behavior can make it difficult to live your life and maintain your relationships.
 But the good news is that OCD is treatable.

 With help from Rula, you can connect with a therapist who takes your insurance and access the support you need to manage your symptoms.
 When you’re ready to begin your mental health journey, check out our therapist-matching program.
-In just a few clicks, you can find the right provider for your needs and make your first appointment as early as this week.
+In just a few clicks, you can find the right provider for your needs and make your first appointment as soon as tomorrow.

 More From Rula